noy00y/InsightEngine/README.md

 https://www.techieclues.com/blogs/converting-a-string-to-markdown-in-python

 need horizontal filing as well

 pd.readhtml (for compass to markdown)

+vertifical and horizontal spans for kc